CyberWithMe/ccna-journey/02-interfaces-and-cables/notes.md

     | 10Gbps | Single Mode | 802.3ae | 10GBASE-ER | 30m |

     - Insert SFP (Small Form-Factor Pluggable) transceiver into ports.
-    - Fiber-optic cables are then connected into the SPF transceiver.
+    - Fiber-optic cables are then connected into the SFP transceiver.
         - Sends light over glass fiber instead of an electrical signal over copper wiring.
         - 2 connectors on each end.
 1 to transmit (Tx) data and 1 to receive (Rx) data.
         - Use seperate cables within to transmit and receive data.